-- "Like Angelica Kauffman, Mary Moser worked on portraits and historical subjects, but she is best known for her flower paintings.
-Because of her skill in this area, she was appointed drawing mistress to the Royal Princess Elizabeth.
+- "[Moser] was appointed drawing mistress to the Royal Princess Elizabeth.
 She was also awarded several royal commissions.
 Notable among these was the decoration of a room in Frogmore House, the country retreat of King George III's wife, Queen Charlotte.
-Moser's room-which is included in guided tours of the estate today-depicts English flower arrangements, both on large canvases and painted walls." https://artherstory.net/angelica-kauffman-and-mary-moser/ - "In 1792 Queen Charlotte acquired Frogmore House in the immediate vicinity of Windsor Castle and commissioned James Wyatt to extend it.
-One room added as part of this scheme the South Pavilion was entirely decorated with flower paintings by Mary Moser (some on canvas and some painted directly upon the wall) at a cost of over £900.
+Moser's room-which is included in guided tours of the estate today- depicts English flower arrangements, both on large canvases and painted walls." https://artherstory.net/angelica-kauffman-and-mary-moser/ - "In 1792 Queen Charlotte acquired Frogmore House in the immediate vicinity of Windsor Castle and commissioned James

+Wyatt to extend it.
+One room added as part of this scheme - the South Pavilion - was entirely decorated with flower paintings by Mary Moser (some on canvas and some painted directly upon the wall) at a cost of over £900.
 This canvas formed part of the 'Mary Moser Room' at Frogmore where it remains to this day.
 In addition to her other duties, Mary Moser taught the daughters of George III and Queen Charlotte to draw, probably also at Frogmore House."
 (Royal Collection, website)